pungkula1337anka/Voice-Stuff/README.md

 -   "start todays most  watched video."<br>

--   "Start xmr pirates"<br>
+-   "start mining" - start Network-wide mining. <br>

 -   "When does store open/close?"<br>

--   "Show Nisse's contact info"  TTS & show vcard on TV <br>
+-   "Nisse's contact info"  TTS full vcard.  <br>

--   SMS & Phone calls<br>

 - 🚀  "What song is this?" (and add to playlist)<br>